MicrosoftDocs/entra-docs/docs/external-id/customers/sample-native-authentication-android-sample-app-call-web-api.md

 ms.topic: sample
 ms.date: 03/06/2024
 ms.custom: developer
-#Customer intent: As a developer, I aim to learn registering a web API, configuring API scopes, roles, optional claims, and calling a web API in an Android sample app.
+#Customer intent: As a developer, I want to call a web API from a sample Android mobile app so that I can experience how Microsoft Entra's native authentication works.
 ---

 # Sign in users and call an API in a sample Android mobile app by using native authentication